 The view from the ghats of Varanasi (embankments along the river using stone slabs as steps) is stellar and is the place for performing ritual ablutions like “Aartis”.
 Taking a dip in the river Ganga is considered very sacred.
 You can absorb the beauty of ghats of Varanasi on a morning boat ride.

 Madurai is the ancient temple city, commonly referred to as the ‘Athens of the east’ for its amazing skyline, adorned by 14 vibrant colored ‘gopurams’ (gateway of the temple).

-Dravidian style Meenakshi Amman Temple covered in bright carvings of Hindu gods, stand as the most amazing religious shrine from the past.
+Dravidian style Meenakshi Amman Temple covered in bright carvings of Hindu gods, stands as the most amazing religious shrine from the past.
 Soak up the energy in Madurai by attending the Chithirai festival in April!

 The Ajanta and Ellora caves are massive carved caves situated in the Aurangabad region of Maharashtra.
 The caves stand as a memorial to the evolution of Buddhism and Jain culture throughout the subcontinent.
-Beautiful sculptures, engravings, meditation rooms and prayer halls will transport you back in time.
+Beautiful sculptures, engravings, meditation rooms, and prayer halls will transport you back in time.

 Akshardham Swaminarayan temple in New Delhi is an aesthetically flawless architecture that embalms the heritage of Indian culture and Hindu spirituality.

 Located adjacent to the river Yamuna, the temple was built in congruence with Vastu Shastra and Pancharatra Shastra.
 Ornately carved pillars, statues of Sadhus, and domes covered with intricate designs of flowers, dancers, deities, and musicians; make it a prime example of temple architecture from across India.

 So what are you waiting for?
 Pick your destination and pack your bags.
 By the way, don’t forget your camera to capture those spellbound moments!